gsinclair/whitestone/doc/attest.markdown

 * Terse testing methods that keeps the visual emphasis on your code.
 * Nested tests with shared or individual setup and teardown code.
-* Colourful output on the terminal that lubricates the code, test, fix cycle.
+* Colourful output on the terminal that lubricates the cycle of code, test, fix.
+* Clear report of which tests have passed and failed.
 * An emphasis on informative failure and error messages.
   * For instance, when two long strings are expected to be equal but are not, the differences between them are colour-coded.
+* The name of the current test is available to you for setting conditional breakpoints in the code you're testing.
 * Very useful and configurable test runner (`attest`).

 ### Example of usage